davefp/presentations/deploying_with_capistrano/deploying_with_capistrano.md

 # One-Time Operations

-* Provision server
+* Provision server.
-* Set up database and other supporting services
+* Set up database and other supporting services.
-* Create credentials for external services
+* Create credentials for external services.

 ^ Capistrano (and this talk) don't cover these tasks.